Frequently Asked Questions

 Who can I contact for help with this?
 For the Leapfrog Hospital Survey, please contact HelpDesk@LeapfrogGroup.org.

 |Month||Leapfrog Hospital Survey||Leapfrog Hospital Safety Grade|

-The Leapfrog Hospital Survey opened on April 1, 2017.
+The Leapfrog Hospital Survey opens on April 1.

-August 31, 2017: Hospitals MUST submit a 2017 Leapfrog Hospital Survey on or before August 31 in order for it to be used in the Fall 2017 Leapfrog Hospital Safety Grade calculations.
-Surveys submitted or updated after August 31 will not be used in the Fall update.
+August 31: Hospitals MUST submit a Leapfrog Hospital Survey on or before August 31 in order for it to be used in the Fall Leapfrog Hospital Safety Grade calculations.

 |August 31: Data Snapshot Date for Fall Hospitals Safety Grade.|

 |September||Mid-month: Hospital CEOs receive notification indicating that their hospital will receive a Safety Grade this fall.
 It contains instructions for the Courtesy Review Period.|